csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 that this is likely to lead to a solution quickly.
 Thus, it evaluates nodes by using just the heuristic function; that is, f(n) = h(n).

-Let us see how this works for route-finding problems in Romania; we use the **straight- line distance** heuristic, which we will call hSLD .
+Let us see how this works for route-finding problems in Romania; we use the **straightline distance** heuristic, which we will call hSLD .
 If the goal is Bucharest, we need toSTRAIGHT-LINE

 DISTANCE

 know the straight-line distances to Bucharest, which are shown in Figure 3.22.
-For exam- ple, hSLD(In(Arad))= 366.
+For example, hSLD(In(Arad))= 366.
 Notice that the values of hSLD cannot be computed from the problem description itself.
 Moreover, it takes a certain amount of experience to know that hSLD is correlated with actual road distances and is, therefore, a useful heuristic.

 Figure 3.23 shows the progress of a greedy best-first search using hSLD to find a path from Arad to Bucharest.
 The first node to be expanded from Arad will be Sibiu because it is closer to Bucharest than either Zerind or Timisoara.
 The next node to be expanded will be Fagaras because it is closest.
 Fagaras in turn generates Bucharest, which is the goal.
 For this particular problem, greedy best-first search using hSLD finds a solution without ever